Shantanu2003/Leetcode_Solutions/README.md

 ### Each folder consists of two files:<br>
 ### 1) README.md file which contains the problem statement.<br>
 ### 2) C++ solutions of the questions.
-## The questions and solutions are automatically updated in the repository using the LeetSyync Chrome Extension.
+## The questions and solutions are automatically updated in the repository using the LeetSync Chrome Extension.